neetmadann/neetmadann.github.io/README.md

 - 🎨 Build custom visuals with Deneb when native charts can’t tell the full story
 - 🧠 Focus on cognitive simplicity — because if it takes more than 3 seconds to understand, it needs another pass

-> I don’t want to master every tool.
-I want to master the experience — for the person on the other side of the dashboard.

-This space is where I explore that work, piece by piece.

----

 ## 🔍 Focus Areas

 ### 🎯 Visual Simplicity with Maximum Impact